wilkgr76/chat_c/README.md

 # Coloured Chat
-Allows players to colour their chat messages.
+Allows players to colour their chat messages.<br>
 (See the example below.)

 ## Installation
-- Unzip the archive, rename the folder to chat_c and place it in ..minetest/mods/
+- Unzip the archive, rename the folder to `chat_c` and place it in ..minetest/mods/

 - GNU/Linux: If you use a system-wide installation place